Jesse Hamilton: Career

+New York State Senate

 In November 2013, Adams was elected to the office of Brooklyn Borough president, leaving District 20's State Senate seat vacant.
 On September 9, 2014, Hamilton won the Democratic Party primary election to represent District 20.
 There was no Republican Party opponent, Hamilton won the November 2014 general election without opposition.

 On Monday, November 7, 2016, Hamilton announced that he would join the Independent Democratic Conference, a group of Democratic senators who caucused with the Senate Republican Conference, allowing the Republicans to control the chamber.
 In January 2017, after joining the IDC, Hamilton was named Chair of the Senate Standing Committee on Banking - which The New York Times notes earned him a $5,500 raise.

 In 2017, Hamilton played a key role in passage of legislation to raise the age of juvenile jurisdiction for 16- and 17-year-olds, ensuring that they will not be treated as adults under the criminal justice system for misdemeanors and many felonies.
 The legislation also removes 16- and 17-year-olds from Rikers Island by April 1, 2018, to the extent practicable, and by no later than October 1, 2018.
 The IDC-backed legislation was criticized as a "watered down" version of legislation proposed by Democrats, and because "it still pushes the majority of juveniles through the criminal justice system.
 "As of 2017, there were 150 minors in Rikers Island.

 Hamilton has advocated for an end to broken windows policing and has proposed legislation to decriminalize fare evasion on subways, buses and railroads, which would make fare evasion a civil penalty instead of a criminal penalty.

 In 2017, Hamilton and Assemblyman Felix Ortiz passed legislation named "Briana's Law", after 11-year-old Briana Ojeda, that requires New York City police officers and state troopers to be retrained in CPR every two years.
 The legislation was introduced after the death of Briana Ojeda when she suffered a severe asthma attack.
 A police officer stopped her mother driving the wrong way on a one-way street but the police officer did not know how to perform CPR to save Briana's life.

+In 2018, Hamilton introduced a bill to make it illegal for somebody to call 911 in an attempt to get somebody arrested solely on racial bias when a crime is not committed.
+This legislation was initiated after a woman called 911 on Hamilton while he was campaigning to be elected to the New York State Senate.
+Another incident occurred in Central Park in 2020 when a white woman named Amy Cooper called 911 when an African-American black man asked her to put a leash on her hyperactive dog while encountering each other by chance in Central Park.